This week with Sadiq

 Since last year, U.S. equity markets have been dominated by the Magnificent Seven: Microsoft, Apple, Nvidia, Amazon, Alphabet (Google), Tesla, and Meta (Facebook).
 Can investors still expect to see some catch-up from names outside that group?
 In short, yes—we still expect good results coming from the majority of the Magnificent Seven, but as the year progresses and investors begin to examine valuations a bit more closely, a rotation to other names is likely.
 While Nvidia’s recent earnings announcement captured plenty of headlines, other companies also did pretty well—we saw good numbers from Walmart, for example.
 Another way we’re seeing money rebalancing is via options.
 With stock prices for the leading names so high, some investors are buying call options on the Magnificent Seven rather than buying actual shares, while going long other (non-Magnificent Seven) stocks.

-Bottom Line: We’re likely to see a modest rotation to names outside the Magnificent 7 as the year progresses and the rally broadens out.
+Bottom line: We’re likely to see a modest rotation to names outside the Magnificent 7 as the year progresses and the rally broadens out.

 Positioning